 Responsible for the development, scheduling, and presentation of educational, historical, interpretive, and informational programs at the Museum.
 The P&E staff oversees the development, implementation, and presentation of museum-based, on-site off-site, online, and experiential learning to include Family Days, school field trips, and similar activities.
 Programs provide historical reference and perspective, and promote critical thinking.
 Staff also manages the day-to-day operations of the Experiential Learning Center, Fort Discover, and the Museum’s reference center.
 The Programs & Education staff are the primary point of contact for all Army historical and commemorative research inquiries.

 Responsible for the acquisition, selection, and oversight of the Museum’s historical collection.
 The staff oversees the development, implementation, and installation of all exhibit galleries.
 Staff also maintains the record-keeping, inventory and accountability, storage, conservation, interpretation, and display of all art, artifacts, and historical property.
 The Exhibits Division staff are the primary point of contact for all prospective donors and artifact research inquiries.

 Chief, Operations Division

 Responsible for mission coordination and support across all Divisions and facets of the Museum functions determining needs, defining goals, and developing work plans to accomplish the Museum’s annual mission.
-Directly responsible for future plans, force protection, security resources, human resources, finance, acquisition, and all administrative functions.
+Directly responsible for future plans, force protection, human resources, finance, acquisition, and all administrative functions.

 Chief, Information Technology Division